 We’ve all heard this riddle before: What goes up but never comes down?
 It’s simple: age.

-In “Deaths: Final Data for 2013,” the Centers for Disease Control and Prevention (CDC) showed that the average human life expectancy has increased 25 percent over the last 73 years.
 The average life expectancy at birth for both sexes and all races and origins in 1940 was 62.9 years.
-Life expectancy increased to 68.2 years in 1950, 75.4 in 1990, and 78.8 in 2013.
+Life expectancy increased to 68.2 years in 1950, 75.4 in 1990, and 71 in 2021.

 The Increased Demand for Guaranteed Income